-I am a fourth-year Ph.D. student in the Programming Languages group of the computer science department at Princeton University.
+Until recently, I was a Ph.D. student in the Programming Languages group of the computer science department at Princeton University, advised by David Walker.

 My research focus lies in applying tools and techniques from the programming languages community to modeling and analyzing software-defined networks.
 In particular, I'm interested in developing intermediate languages and compilation techniques for targeting different kinds of networking hardware, like Barefoot's RMT, Intel's FlexPipe, and Cisco's Doppler switches.

 Transparent, live migration of a software-defined network.
 Soudeh Ghorbani, Cole Schlesinger, Matthew Monaco, Eric Keller, Matthew Caesar, Jennifer Rexford, and David Walker.
 SOCC 2014. [pdf]

 Concurrent NetCore: From Policies to Pipelines.
 Cole Schlesinger, Michael Greenberg, and David Walker.
 ICFP 2014. [pdf]